Stephanie-Ash/jewellery-art/README.md

 #### Colour Scheme

+![Colour Scheme](docs/screenshots/colour-scheme.png)

 A monochromatic colour scheme of various shades of grey was chosen for the site in order to not distract from the jewellery products which should be the main source of attention.
 [Coolor](https://coolors.co/) was used to assist with the colour selection.

-![Colour Scheme](docs/screenshots/colour-scheme.png)

 ### Models and Database Schema

 ![Database Schema](docs/screenshots/database-schema.jpg)

+Two relational databases were used to create the site.
+The built in Django SQLite database was used for development and then Postgres for the deployed version.
+The site is based around a number of models separated into the following four main groups.

+#### User Models

+* **User** - the Django Allauth user model containing information such as username and password.
+* **UserProfile** - stores a users default delivery information and is connected to the User via a one to one relationship.

+#### Designer Models

+* **Designer** - stores the details of a jewellery designer including social media links.
+* **Collection** - stores details of a collection of a designers jewellery and is connected to the Designer via a foreign key relationship.

+#### Product Models

+* **Category** - strores the details of a product category.
+* **Product** - stores all the details about a product for sale.
+Connected to the Designer, Collection and Category objects via foreign key relationships.
+* **Review** - stores a user review of a product and is connected to the Product and UserProfiles by foreign key relationships.

+#### Order Models
+* **Order** - stores the full order information and is connected to the UserProfile via a foreign key relationship.
+* **OrderLineItem** - stores the product information for a single product purchased on an order.
+Connected to the Product and Order via foreign key relationships.

+Two additional models providing general information for the site user or store owner have also been used.

+* **ContactMessage** - stores a site user message submitted through the contact form.
+* **FAQ** - stores FAQ questions and answers that the store owner has added to the site.